-Paid Family Leave – Stop or Continue Your Benefits
+Paid Family Leave – Continue or Stop Your Benefits

-If eligible, you may receive up to eight weeks of Paid Family Leave (PFL) benefits for claims that have a start date of July 1, 2020, or later.
-In general, you will continue to receive benefits during your PFL period.
-However, there are times when you may be required to notify the EDD to stop or continue your benefits.
+If eligible, you may receive up to eight weeks of Paid Family Leave (PFL) benefits.
+You will continue to receive benefits during your PFL period, however, there are times when you may need to notify us to stop or continue your benefits.

 Stop Your Benefits